Skip to main content

 There are four phases of Medicare Part D coverage you may enter in a plan year.
 What you pay for covered prescriptions may change as you move through the phases.
 Coverage phases do not affect monthly premium amounts.

-1. The annual deductible phase — You begin in the annual deductible phase (if your plan has a deductible).
-You pay the full cost of your covered prescriptions until you reach your deductible.
-Keep in mind, some prescriptions may not apply to the deductible.
+1. The annual deductible phase — You begin in this phase (if your plan has a deductible).
+You pay the full cost of your covered prescriptions until you meet your plan’s deductible amount (up to $545 in 2024).
+The process of meeting the deductible starts over again at the beginning of each year.

-• Each plan has a formulary showing which drugs it will cover, the tier a drug is on, any limits or requirements and mail-order availability.
+• Each plan has a formulary (drug list) showing which drugs it will cover, the tier a drug is on, any limits or requirements and mail-order availability.

 • Both generic and brand drugs are covered under Part D. Visit our formulary FAQ page to learn more.